Network Working Group R. Raymond

 This is a very basic use case that is extremely complex for a

-particular action which is effectively supported by the browsers,
+particular action which is supported by the browsers, except only via

-except only via the "SDP surface API".
-Even if this particular use
+the "SDP surface API".
+Even if this particular use case ends up

-by the browser, there are countless other scenarios where tweaking a
+browser, there are countless other scenarios where tweaking a field

-field to modify the behavior in the format will only be only
+to modify the behavior in the format will only be only available via

 4.2.
 One-Sided Constraints Negotiation use Case Scenario